Always start with VIN Number Check and get the vehicle history report when you buy a used car.

 A carefully driven and properly maintained car will last much longer than the same car

-with the same or even smaller odometer reading but neglected and driven on
+with the same or even smaller odometer reading but neglected or driven on

 ruts and humps.
 Naturally, the seller will do his best to conceal the signs of wear or negligence.